-- (1) Activity Name: NSP-1a and NSP-1b Acquisition, Disposition, Rehabilitation and/or Downpayment Assistance of Abandoned or Foreclosed Residential Properties - (2) Activity Type: Purchase and rehabilitate homes and residential properties that have been abandoned or foreclosed upon homes in order to sell such homes and properties pursuant to 24 CFR 570.201(a) Acquisition and (b) Disposition and CFR 570.202 eligible rehabilitation and preservation activities for homes and other residential properties (HUD notes that rehabilitation may include counseling for those seeking to take part in the activity) - (3) National Objective: Benefit low, moderate and middle income persons as defined in the NSP Notice. - (4) Projected Start Date: Early January, 2009. - (5) Projected End Date: Early July, 2010 for initial NSP allocation and for earned program income through July 2013. - (6) Responsible Organization: The Lancaster Redevelopment Agency's Department of Housing and Neighborhood Revitalization will be the responsible organization charged with implementing the eligible NSP activity.
-The Lancaster Redevelopment Agency is located at 44933 North Fern Avenue, Lancaster CA 93534.
-NSP Administrator: Christopher Shaver, (661) 723-6197, cshaver@colra.org. - (7) Location Description: The areas of greatest need include: - The Piute neighborhood located in Census Tract 900602, Block Groups 1, 2,3 and 4, which is bounded by 3rd Street East to 10th Street East and from Avenue H to Avenue I. - The Mariposa neighborhood located in Census Tract 900804, Block Groups 1 and 2, which is bounded by Beech Avenue to 10th Street West and from Avenue H to Avenue I. - The Desert View neighborhood located in Census Tract 900803, Block Groups 1, 2, 3 and 4, which is bounded by 10th Street west to 15th Street West and from Avenue H to Avenue I.
+- (1) Activity Name: NSP-1a and NSP-1b Acquisition, Disposition and Rehabilitation of Abandoned or Foreclosed Residential Properties - (2) Activity Type: Purchase and rehabilitate homes and residential properties that have been abandoned or foreclosed upon homes in order to sell such homes and properties pursuant to 24 CFR 570.201(a) Acquisition and (b) Disposition and CFR 570.202 eligible rehabilitation and preservation activities for homes and other residential properties (HUD notes that rehabilitation may include counseling for those seeking to take part in the activity).
+This activity is also an NSP eligible activity pursuant to 2301(c)(3)(B), which allows for the purchase and rehabilitation of homes and residential properties that have been abandoned or foreclosed upon, in order to sell, rent, or redevelop such homes and properties. - (3) National Objective: Benefit low, moderate and middle income persons as defined in the NSP Notice. - (4) Projected Start Date: March 9, 2009. - (5) Projected End Date: August, 2010 for initial NSP allocation and for earned program income through August 2013. - (6) Responsible Organization: The Lancaster Redevelopment Agency's Department of Housing and Neighborhood Revitalization will be the responsible organization charged with implementing the eligible NSP activity.
+The Lancaster Redevelopment

+Agency is located at 44933 North Fern Avenue, Lancaster CA 93534.
+NSP Administrator: Christopher Shaver, (661) 723-6197, cshaver@colra.org.

+(7) Location Description: The areas of greatest need include:

+- The Piute neighborhood located in Census Tract 900602, Block Groups 1, 2,3 and 4, which is bounded by 3rd Street East to 10th Street East and from Avenue H to Avenue I. - The Mariposa neighborhood located in Census Tract 900804, Block Groups 1 and 2, which is bounded by Beech Avenue to 10th Street West and from Avenue H to Avenue I. - The Desert View neighborhood located in Census Tract 900803, Block Groups 1, 2, 3 and 4, which is bounded by 10th Street west to 15th Street West and from Avenue H to Avenue I. - The Lowtree neighborhood in Census Tract 9007.03 bounded by Ave J to K and 10th West to 15th West. - The El Dorado neighborhood in Census Tract 9006.07 bounded by Lancaster Blvd to Ave J and from Division to Challenger - The Joshua neighborhood in Census Tract 9005.01 bounded by Ave J to Ave K and from Division to Challenger. - The Trend neighborhood in Census Tract 9010.06 Block Group 6 bounded by 35th Street West to 40th Street West and from Avenue K-10 to Avenue L. - The South Downtown neighborhood in Census Tract 9008.06 bounded by 10th to Sierra Hwy and from Lancaster Blvd. to Avenue J.